jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 iteration 400: loss=inf W1=-1.39e+284 dW1=1.656e+291 W2=-6.869e+286 dW2=8.184e+293 b= -1.04e+283 db = 1.24e+290
 iteration 600: loss=nan W1=nan dW1=nan W2=nan dW2=nan b= nan db = nan
 ```
 The application overflow within 600 iterations!
-Since the loss and the graident is so high, we can try out whether we have the learning rate too high.
-We decrease the learning rate and run just a short time to see if any changes.

-For learning rate of 1e-8, we do not have the overflow problem but the result is not good.
-We can try much smaller value and more iteration.
+Since the loss and the graident is so high, we test out whether the learning rate is too high.
+We decrease the learning rate.
+With learning rate of 1e-8, we do not have the overflow problem but the loss is high.
 ```
 iteration 90000: loss=4.3e+01 W1= 0.23 dW1=-1.3e+02 W2=0.0044 dW2= 0.25 b= 0.0045 db = -4.633
 W = [ 0.2437896   0.00434705]
 b = 0.004981262980767952
 ```

-We are very reluctant to take action without information.
-But since the application run very fast, we can give a few simple guess.
-With10000000 iterations and a learning_rate of 1e-10.
-The application run for a few minutes but we are still not there.
-Running much longer may improve the result.
-But it will be better to trace the source of problem.
+We are very reluctant to take actions without information.
+But since the application runs very fast, we can give a few simple guess.
+With10,000,000 iterations and a learning_rate of 1e-10, the loss is still very high.
+It will be better to trace the source of problem now.

 ```
 iteration 9990000: loss=3.7e+01 W1= 0.22 dW1=-1.1e+02 W2=0.0043 dW2= 0.19 b= 0.0049 db = -4.593
 W = [ 0.22137005  0.00429005]
 b = 0.004940551119084607
 ```

+> Tracing gradient is another powerful tool in DL debugging.

-The loss in our first try have similar symptoms with bad learning rate.
-But it may not be the cause.
+Even the loss in our first try shows similar symptom as a bad learning rate, we suspect this is not the root cause.
 After some tracing, we find the gradient is very high.
-Unlike many real DL problems, the model is not a black box to us, we can plot the cost function related with W.
+We plot the cost function relative to W to illustrate the real issue.

-This is a U shape curve which is different from a bowl shape curve that we used for gradient descent explanation.
+This is a U shape curve which is different from a bowl shape curve that we use in the gradient descent explanation.
 <div class="imgcap">
 <img src="/assets/dl/ushape.png" style="border:none;width:50%">
 </div>